This post may contain affiliate links.

 I’ve been a fan of slow cooking for years, after all everyone loves easy crock pot meals!
 Whether I’m making Mexican Shredded Beef, Chicken Thighs, or Hawaiian Meatballs, I know that these recipes will be flavorful and turn out beautifully every time I make them.

-- It’s the sauce, baby!
+- Sauce, Baby: It’s the sauce, baby!
 The meatballs are looked in a rich ketchup base sauce that’s sweet, tangy with a little “something” special from the bourbon.

-- They are prepped and ready to cook in just 5 minutes.
+- So Fast To Make: They are prepped and ready to cook in just 5 minutes.

-- Bourbon Meatballs are ideal to serve in so many ways!
+- Versatile: Bourbon meatballs are ideal to serve in so many ways!
 As an appetizer when you’re entertaining, for the holidays, on game day, and on the weekends when you’d rather be relaxing instead of cooking.

 How Long Do You Cook This Crock Pot Meatball Recipe?